 Health Risks Linked to Diabetes

 The good news is that these health problems do not have to occur.
-Preventing weight gain long term is very possible, and it’s not as difficult as what you have been led to believe.
+Long term weight control is very possible, and it’s not as difficult as what you have been led to believe.

-Preventing Weight Gain is not about Eating Less and Exercising More to Create a Calorie Deficit!
+Weight Loss is not about Eating Less and Exercising More to Create a Calorie Deficit!

-The even BETTER news is that preventing weight gain does not involve eating less and exercising more.
-The old calorie-deficit mantra of weight loss that almost everybody has been following for the past few decades is not only wrong, it is also harmful to the body and to the goal of long-term weight loss.
+The even BETTER news is that controlling weight does not involve eating less and exercising more.
+The old calorie-deficit mantra that almost everybody has been following for the past few decades is not only wrong, it is also harmful to the body and to the goal of long-term weight loss.

 For instance, your body easily digests and stores carbohydrates as fat, but it cannot store fiber as fat.
 Your body burns more calories to digest protein than any other macronutrient, and protein is almost impossible for the body to store as fat.
 As you can see, a calorie is not the same as any other calorie.